DevRel-Foundation/site/src/blog/2025-09-19-oss-summit-europe-2025.md

 2. [**Explore working groups**](https://dev-rel.org/about/working-groups)**.** Pick one that fits your skills and goals.
 Personas, metrics, community operations, or another area you care about.
 3. **Contribute to the [Persona Library](https://github.com/DevRel-Foundation/persona-library) and [Metrics efforts](https://github.com/DevRel-Foundation/metrics-index).** Bring your real-world examples.
 If your team already uses a persona or a metric definition that works, contribute it so others can adapt it.
 4. **Share challenges and wins from your org.** We will not publish anything without your consent, but your experience can become a pattern others can use.
-5. **Pilot a playbook.** Take one of the early frameworks, put it to work for a quarter, and share what you learned.
-We will iterate together.

 You do not need permission to start.
 If you see a gap, propose a contribution.
 If you have a question, ask it in public.
 If you can help another team avoid a month of trial and error, share your approach.